Andrew-WR/hylix_eval/README.md

 and `code` for HumanEval-style function-completion prompts.

-The client displays both generations and their token counts. `hylix_events` is the number of gated intervention pulses during a Hylix generation.
+The client displays both generations and their token counts. `hylix_events` is the number of intervention pulses during a Hylix generation.

 ## 3. Rerun the original held-out evaluation

-The full run contains 20 paired tasks and permits up to 8192 output tokens per condition.
-It can take several hours and consumes endpoint credits.
+The sample run contains 20 paired tasks and permits up to 8192 output tokens per condition.
+It can take several hours and consumes a lot of endpoint credits, so please start with a smaller sample size.
 Start with two tasks if desired:

 ```bash